dorineT/IOT-GreenHouse/Backend_src/README.md

 pip install pipenv
 ```

-The, to download the dependencies automaticaly, execute the following command:
+Then to download the dependencies automaticaly, execute the following command:

 ```bash
 pipenv install